anthonyshort/ok/README.md

 # ok.js

-Simple validation library.
+Simple validation library for Javascript models.
 It doesn't touch the DOM, it doesn't return messages.
 It just takes an object and validates it against a set of rules returning an object for working with errors.

 I wasn't happy with the validation libraries available for Backbone models.
 Most are large and try and do too much.
 Ok was designed to take your models attributes and return a nice error object that your views can use to update your UI.
 It doesn't attempt to cover every validation use-case but it provides a simple interface for extending the validation rules available.